Cinema-Paradise/Cinema-paradise/README.md

-## Cinema Paradise
+## Cinema Paradiso
 ```
-Cinema Paradise project build with a frontend built in React & Redux and a backend built in Django API.
+Cinema Paradiso project build with a frontend built in React & Redux and a backend built in Django API.
 ```
 ## Live Demo
 **This App uses a Heroku free plan, so I am afraid that it takes time to load the pages.**